by Glynis Sherwood MEd

 - After leaving an abusive job situation, targets might benefit from Post-Workplace Bullying Counselling to help them recover from grief, anxiety and trauma, and to rebuild their careers from a position of strength.
 Counselling focuses on reclaiming self worth and self identity back from the sphere of abuse.
 Clients may need to learn to calm their nervous systems and to challenge negative beliefs in order to reduce anxiety and overcome depressed thinking.
 They may need to learn to stop avoiding anxiety provoking situations, such as job interviews, so they are no longer controlled by fear.
 Targets may also benefit from specific trauma interventions, such as progressive desensitization or hypnotherapy, in order to stop re-experiencing traumatic responses.
 Overcoming disillusionment and developing a new, more hopeful world view is also necessary to regaining psychological well being.

 Have you left an abusive job and need help overcoming the hurt of workplace bullying so you can rebound and get your life back on track?
+Work with me.
 Click Here to Request an Appointment

 Counselling services are available by Video around the world.